 The main focus of this paper is on multivariate time series forecasting, specifically financial time series.
 In particular, we forecast time series conditional on other, related series.
 Financial time series are known to both have a high noise component as well as to be of limited duration -- even when available, the use of long histories of stock prices can be difficult due to the changing financial environment.
 At the same time, many different, but strongly correlated financial time series exist.
 Here, we aim to exploit multivariate forecasting using the notion of conditioning to reduce the noisiness in short duration series.
-Effectively, we use multiple financial time series as input in a neural network, thus conditioning the forecast of a time series $x(t)$ on both its own history as well as that of multiple other time series $y_1(t),y_2(t),...$.
+Effectively, we use multiple financial time series as input in a neural network, thus conditioning the forecast of a time series on both its own history as well as that of multiple other time series.
 Training a model on multiple stock series allows the network to exploit the correlation structure between these series so that the network can learn the market dynamics in shorter sequences of data.
-Furthermore, using multiple conditional time series as inputs can improve both the robustness and forecast quality of the model by learning long-term temporal dependencies in between series.
+As shown by e.g. \cite{zheng16} for classification, using multiple conditional time series as inputs can improve both the robustness and forecast quality of the model by learning long-term temporal dependencies in between series.